devschow/ner-entity-recognition/README.md

-# 🧠 Named Entity Recognition (NER) with Neural Networks
+# 🧠 Named Entity Recognition (NER) with BiLSTM and Transformer Models

-This project implements a deep learning solution for the **Named Entity Recognition (NER)** task using a custom dataset.
-The goal is to identify and classify named entities in text into predefined categories, enabling structured understanding of unstructured language data.
+This project implements a deep learning solution for the **Named Entity Recognition (NER)** task using both a **BiLSTM** and a **custom Transformer** model.
+The goal is to classify each word in a sentence into predefined entity types, enabling structured extraction of information from text.

 ---

 ## 📚 Project Overview

-Named Entity Recognition is a key component in many **Natural Language Processing (NLP)** applications such as:
+Named Entity Recognition is a core task in **Natural Language Processing (NLP)** used in:

 - Information Retrieval
 - Question Answering
 - Text Summarization

-In this assignment, a neural network is trained to identify and classify tokens in sentences into one of five entity categories:
+In this project, each word is tagged with one of the following entity types:

 | Label     | Meaning             |
 |-----------|---------------------|